cityofaustin/atd-traffic-incident-reports/README.md

 Running `./main.py` will connect to the database, download and process the incidents and compare them to the active records in postgrest.
 Any records that differ will be upserted to postgrest.

+Note: You must be on the COA network in order to connect to the oracle database.